Australia-UK Free Trade Agreement: Everything You Need to Know

 The Agreement is comprehensive and commercially significant, removing all tariffs on 99% of Australian goods exported to our British trading partners.
-The Agreement is said to create benefits for a wide range of the Australian population, from farmers and service professionals to students, tech entrepreneurs, SMEs and indigenous businesses.
+The Agreement has created benefits for a wide range of the Australian population, from farmers and service professionals to students, tech entrepreneurs, SMEs and indigenous businesses.

-Below we’ll outline the Agreement in detail, look at the proposed benefits and consider the potential impacts on Australian importers and exporters working with trading partners in the United Kingdom.
+Below we’ll outline the Agreement in detail, look at the benefits and highlight the impacts of the agreement on Australian importers and exporters working with trading partners in the United Kingdom.

 Brief background to Australia-UK Free Trade Agreement